-5. Evaluation Process
+5. Assessment Process

-- A. NOAA, in consultation with the DOD and IC partners, will determine if the initial submitted data is sufficient to conduct the evaluation. - B. If the data is not sufficient, NOAA will request additional data and or clarification from the licensee to allow the evaluation to proceed. - C. When the evaluation is complete, the Licensee will be notified of the results.
-Due to the sensitive nature of the evaluation, only the final determination will be provided. - D. If the evaluation confirms the data is unavailable from other sources, then the 1 year clock countdown will be defined as having started on the date when the complete data package was submitted to NOAA. - E. If the evaluation confirms that the submitted data is not already available from other sources and is better than the licensed capabilities, CRSRA will discuss follow-up actions with the licensee for this situation, which may include submitting a license modification.
+A. NOAA, in consultation with the DOD and IC partners, will determine if the initial submitted data is sufficient to conduct the evaluation.

+B. If the data is not sufficient, NOAA will request additional data and or clarification from the licensee to allow the evaluation to proceed.

+C. When the assessment is complete, the Licensee will be notified of the results.
+Due to the sensitive nature of the evaluation, only the final determination will be provided.

+D. If the assessment confirms the data is unavailable from other sources and the unenhanced data is suitable for evaluating the system's capabilities, then the 1 year clock countdown will be defined as having started on the date when the complete data package was submitted to NOAA.

+E. If the assessment confirms that the submitted data is not already available from other sources and is better than the licensed capabilities, CRSRA will discuss follow-up actions with the licensee for this situation, which may include submitting a license modification.
 Any license modification will initiate a review and could result in additional temporary conditions.
-The clock on the temporary conditions will be defined as having started on the date when the complete data package was submitted to NOAA. - F. If the evaluation confirms that the data is already available from other sources, the clock will not start and the licensee may submit a license modification request to be considered for re-tiering. - G. If the evaluation confirms that the submitted data is not available from other sources, but is less capable than the licensed capability, CRSRA will determine on a case-by-case basis whether it is appropriate to start the clock on the conditions as written.
+The clock on the temporary conditions will be defined as having started on the date when the complete data package was submitted to NOAA.

+F. If the assessment confirms that the data is already available from other sources and the unenhanced data is suitable for evaluating the system's capabilities, the clock will not start and the licensee may submit a license modification request to be considered for re-tiering.

+G. If the assessment confirms that the submitted data is not available from other sources, but is less capable than the licensed best capability, CRSRA will determine on a case-by-case basis whether it is appropriate to start the clock on the conditions as written.
 The licensee may submit a license modification request to reflect actual performance.